 Pros

-Eco-friendly, very durable, and long-lasting: Brick is composed of some of the richest materials found on earth such as clay and shale.
+Eco-friendly, very durable, and long-lasting: It is composed of some of the richest materials found on earth, such as clay and shale.

-Brick can also be reused for various landscaping projects like walking paths or retaining walls.
-Moreover, it is very durable and it can last for 100 years if it’s well-maintained.
+It can also be reused for various landscaping projects like walking paths or retaining walls.
+Moreover, it is very durable, and it can last for 100 years if itโs well-maintained.
 See more brick walkways here.

-Furthermore, brick exteriors can stand still against strong winds and flying detritus.
+Furthermore, these exteriors can stand still against strong winds and flying detritus.
 Indeed, bricks promote safety and protection.

 Cons

-Limited color selection: The colors that go with bricks are limited compared to other materials such as stucco and vinyl.
-Painting it won’t be a good idea as it is hard to cover all areas with paint.
+Limited color selection: The colors that go with bricks are limited compared to other materials, such as plaster coatings and and vinyl.
+Painting it wonโt be a good idea as it is hard to cover all areas with paint.

 It is expensive: Compared to stucco, bricks are much more expensive.